samsquire/assembly/README.md

 draw the components/contexts and draw the data flow as lines

-then the lines are reconcilef automatically
+then the lines are reconciled automatically

 # Subsumption Pratt parsing

+Is there something generic about this?
+Trampolines, golangs mini interpreter for tail call optimisation

 # Variable dimensions, growing and joins